 There needs to be two types of communication during a curriculum implementation.
 Vertical communication between the workers and the boss as well as horizontal communication between workers.

 In general, it is easier to speak with peers rather than with one’s boss.
 However, normally it is the boss who pushes an implementation.
-This makes it necessary to speak with them and indicate how the processes is going.
+This makes it necessary to speak with them and indicates how the processes are going.
 A break down in communication can lead to a great curriculum on paper that is never used.

-A new curriculum not be dumped on teacher.
-There must be support provide as the teacher acclimate to the new curriculum.
+A new curriculum cannot be dumped on a teacher.
+There must be support provided as the teacher acclimate to the new curriculum.
 Teachers need in-service training, staff development, money, and more to acquire the skills needed to use a new curriculum.